Clone Saga: Establishing Ben Reilly as Spider-Man

 At the conclusion of the story arc "The Trial of Peter Parker" in Spectacular Spider-Man #226, Peter is revealed by Dr. Seward Trainer as the clone of Ben.
 Peter retired as Spider-Man based on this premise and moved to Portland to live with Mary Jane, allowing Ben to take over as Spider-Man.
-This resulted in a major backlash by fans that wrote letters to Marvel with various complaints.

 Goletz said that the next chapter in the saga was to "begin the new era of Spider-Man.
 Peter and Mary Jane would be written out of the books, and sent off to live in peace with their soon-to-be-born child.
 Ben would get the chance to establish himself as Spider-Man and move forward.
 Going into the planning stages for what would turn out to be 'Maximum Clonage', the intent was indeed to finish up the clone story line once and for all and quickly get Ben started as Spider-Man."
 Also, the Gwen Stacy clone who had started the whole Clone Saga in the 1970s was to be killed to provide a fitting end.
-But impressed by the Age of Apocalypse crossover of sister Marvel Comics title X-Men, in which huge sales were achieved by long, spread-out story lines, Bob Budiansky ordered to duplicate this recipe for the Maximum Clonage project.
+But impressed by the "Age of Apocalypse" crossover of sister Marvel Comics title X-Men, in which huge sales were achieved by long, spread-out story lines, Bob Budiansky ordered to duplicate this recipe for the "Maximum Clonage" project.
 Instead of tying up loose ends, the story was changed in such a way that practically every issue brought up new clones.
 Instead of being killed, the Gwen Stacy clone was allowed to slip away unnoticed.

-Following the end of "Maximum Clonage", the creative staff launched revamps of established villains (a new female Doctor Octopus, a new Vulture, and the Grim Hunter, the son of Kraven the Hunter), without much success.
+Following the end of "Maximum Clonage", the creative staff launched revamps of established villains (such as a new female Doctor Octopus), without much success.
 DeMatteis resigned out of creative weariness with the saga's repeated extensions, later likening the work to "writing chapter two of a multi-part story month after month".
 Greenberg recalled: "The idea was to have each Spider-Man book retitled so that the Scarlet Spider's name would replace Spider-Man's—Amazing Scarlet Spider, Spectacular Scarlet Spider, Ben Reilly Scarlet Spider, and Web of Scarlet Spider.
 We'd get four new number #1's out of it, and it would be a way to capitalize on the Scarlet Spider's popularity one last time before he became (the new) Spider-Man.
 What that meant was holding off Ben's debut as Spider-Man even longer."
 Though Budiansky and the rest of the editorial staff wanted the retitling to be a one-off for each series, the Scarlet Spider was popular enough for Marvel's sales and marketing to insist on four issues of each title.
 Ultimately, they compromised on two issues of each title.